Tuesday, September 18, 2007

 7 tablespoons cold unsalted butter, cut into 6 to 8 pieces

+To make the dough in a food processor, stir the sour cream and 1/3 cup ice water together in a small bowl; set aside.
 Put the flour, cornmeal, sugar, and salt in the processor work bowl, fitted with the metal blade; pulse to combine.
 Drop the butter pieces into the bowl and pulse 8 to 10 times, or until the mixture is speckled with pieces of butter that vary in size from bread crumbs to peas.
 With the machine running, add the sour cream mixture and process just until the dough forms soft, moist curds.

 Chill the Dough:

+Remove the dough from the processor, divide it in half, and press each half into a disk.
+Wrap in plastic and chill for at least 2 hours.
 (Storing: The dough can be kept in the refrigerator for a day or two, or it can be wrapped airtight and frozen for a month.
 Thaw, still wrapped, in the refrigerator.
 It is convenient to roll the dough into rounds, place parchment between each round, and freeze them wrapped in plastic; this way, you'll need only about 20 minutes to defrost a round of dough at room temperature before it can be filled, folded into a galette and baked.)

 The Filling: